ChiRunning: Technique

 Dreyer has outlined the technique to ChiRunning as follows: "focus your mind", "sense your body", "breathe to tap into Chi", "relax your muscles", "practice good posture", and "start slow".
 Runners are instructed to have a straight back with a slight forward lean and bent knees.
 Propulsion is said to be gained through momentum attained through the lean, with a midfoot landing directly under the body.

 Development

-ChiRunning was developed in 1999 by Danny Dreyer, an American ultramarathon runner, t'ai chi practitioner, and founder of the North Carolina-based company Chi Running.
+ChiRunning was developed in 1999 by Danny Dreyer, an American ultramarathon runner, tai chi practitioner, and founder of the North Carolina–based company Chi Running.
 Instruction of the method is disseminated in several ways, including instructor led courses, books, and videos.
 A Forbes contributor claims that in 2004, Dreyer's first edition of his book, ChiRunning, was released and sold 150,000 copies however, there was no proper citation within his article to back up that claim.

 Workshops & Instructors

 Creator and founder Danny Dreyer teaches the ChiRunning technique in a variety of workshops across the world.
 Additionally, ChiRunning certifies instructors worldwide who demonstrate the ability to accurately and professionally teach runners the ChiRunning technique.
 ChiRunning-certified instructors must meet a wide variety of criteria, and must renew their certification each calendar year, ensuring that these instructors provide quality instruction to runners.